 Space Dimensions and Layout

 Before shopping, meticulously measure your counter or bar’s height, width, and depth.
 Also, consider the available floor space around the seating area.
 You’ll need at least 36 inches of clearance around the island for safe movement and comfortable access.
 For spacing between stools, allow 6 to 11 inches between each stool to ensure adequate elbow room and easy maneuvering.
-If your stools have arms, remember to account for their height to ensure they can slide under the counter.
+If your stools have arms, account for their height to ensure they can slide under the counter.

 Intended Use

-> “Consider how your kitchen or bar space is used daily.
+The primary function of your seating area should heavily influence your choice.> “Consider how your kitchen or bar space is used daily.
 The right stool height and features will significantly enhance its functionality now and in the future.” – ReviewFrat.com Admin, Bar Stool Expert.

 - Meal Prep and Casual Dining: Counter height stools are generally more comfortable for these tasks, aligning with typical kitchen workstation heights.